SungJooLee/sungjoolee.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-_This website is currently under construction_
+_(This website is currently under construction)_

 Hello!
-I am a **Ph.D. student** in the Department of Ecology, Evolution, and Environmental Biology (E3B) at Columbia University.
+I am a **Ph.D. student** advised by Prof. Maria Diuk-Wasser ([Eco-epidemiology lab](https://ecoepidemiologylab.e3b.columbia.edu/)) in the Department of Ecology, Evolution, and Environmental Biology (E3B) at Columbia University.

 My research focuses on how anthropogenic disturbances influence **animal movement** and the cascading effects on **zoonotic pathogen transmission dynamics and hazard formation**.
 Utilizing this knowledge, I aim to support **structured decision-making** process to identify optimal or cost-effective strategies for hazard control.

-Please stay tuned for my research updates! <br><br>
+Please stay tuned for my research updates! 💡 <br><br>

 Areas of interest: Disease ecology, Movement ecology, Spatial modeling, Structured decision-making